Doctor of Philosophy programs

 Two degrees offered

-The Wayne State University College of Engineering offers two doctoral degrees:
+The Department of Electrical and Computer Engineering offers two doctoral degrees:

 - Doctor of Philosophy in Computer Engineering